Find Affordable College Courses

 Concentrations Within Business, Management & Marketing

-The following business, management and marketing concentations are available at Texas Tech University.
+If you plan to be a business, management & marketing major, you may want to focus your studies on one of the following concentrations.
 The table shows all degrees awarded in this field awarded for all degree levels at Texas Tech University.
 A concentration may not be available for your level.

 Concentration Annual Degrees Awarded